 Incorrect electrode placement may result from drilling too far inferiorly.
 This will miss the cochlea entirely and a hypotympanic air cell may be entered.
 Take care to remove bone dust, blood and other fluids from the cochleostomy.

-5. Drill sufficient bone with the diamond burr to expose 0.8 mm - 1.0 mm of endosteum.
+5. Drill sufficient bone to expose at least 0.8 mm -1.0 mm of endosteum.